 CREDIT RISK.
 Credit risk is the risk that a borrower is unable to meet its obligation to pay principal or interest on a security.
 This could cause the value of your units to fall and may reduce the level of dividends a fund pays which would reduce your income.
-The COVID-19 pandemic may adversely impact the ability of borrowers to make principal or interest payments on securities, when due.
+The COVID-19 pandemic, or any future public health crisis, may adversely impact the ability of borrowers to make principal or interest payments on securities, when due.